orxfun/orx-funvec/README.md

 * The elements are not necessarily contagious or dense.
 They can rather represent any level of sparsity/density depending on the underlying type.
 * Assumed to be of infinite length.

-Additionally, the trait provides with, auto implements, the `iter_over` method which allows to iterate over values of the vector over given indices.
+Additionally, the trait provides with, auto implements, the `iter_over` method which allows to iterate over values of the vector at the given indices.

 The crate also provides the reference returning counterpart `FunVecRef<const DIM: usize, T>` requiring the method `fn ref_at<Idx: IntoIndex<DIM>>(&self, index: Idx) -> Option<&T>`.

 ## Implementations and Features

-This crate provides implementations to a wide range of types.
-The following implementations are optionally provided through features:
+This crate provides implementations for a wide range of types which are useful in algorithms.
+As mentioned above, implementing the trait for a new type is straightforward.

+Finally, the following implementations are optionally provided through features:

 * `ndarray` by `impl_ndarray` feature,
 * `indexmap` by `impl_indexmap` feature,